paraggupta1993/catch-logs/README.md

 ####Features:

-* Dumps the file logs into the browser real-time using Tail and socket.io.
+* Dumps the file logs into the browser real-time using socket.io.
 * Clear logs from the UI using `Clear Log` button or shortcut `g` or `G`.
 * Regex Search through the logs.
+* AutoScroll to latest log.

 ####Todo:

-* Apply current regex on new incoming logs.
-* Detect multiple line of logs as One chunk based on indentation.
-Example : Json.
-And table-strip them accordingly.
-And then apply the filters.
-Idea: Just detect one white-space at the beginning of the line and put it in the previous basket, else make a new basket.
-* Collapse the lines.
-* Use Underscore.
+* Thorough testing: unit and integration.
+* Make lines Collapsable.
-* Make it a npm package
+* Make it a npm package.
-* Optimize on search/show and hide.
+* Optimize on search: (show and hide) logic.
-* Add sytactic-colors to log
-* Thorough testing: unit and integration
+* Take care of the terminal Ansi-Colors coming as part of the logs.
+Convert them to CSS colors.
+* User-define filters for coloring: Example = `Exception:` - Red like bootstrap.
-* Case insensitive search option
+* Case insensitive search option.
+* Fuzzy Search option.
 * Multiple sources of log files.
-* Pre-define filters for coloring: Example = `Exception:` - Red like bootstrap.
-* Adding at the top
+* Multi-language support.

 ####Contributors: